hyoo-ru/mam_mol/learn/introducing.md

 When you understand how to use the reactivity system, you can move on to creating view components.

 $mol components, fully divided into five parts:
-1) View - declarative description of the component interface and data flow(required, others are optional)
+1) Declarative description of the component interface and data flow(required, others are optional)
-1) ViewModel - imperative behavior of the component
+1) Imperative behavior of the component
 1) Styles
 1) Localization
 1) Tests